-Momentum Health Solutions (Pty) Ltd has significant influence over the Imperial and Motus Medical Aid, as Momentum Health Solutions (Pty) Ltd participates in Imperial and Motus Medical Aid's financial and operating decisions, but does not control Imperial Group Medical Scheme.
-Momentum Health Solutions (Pty) Ltd provides administration services.
+Momentum Health (Pty) Ltd has significant influence over the Imperial and Motus Medical Aid, as Momentum Health (Pty) Ltd participates in Imperial and Motus Medical Aid's financial and operating decisions, but does not control Imperial Group Medical Scheme.
+Momentum Health (Pty) Ltd provides administration services.

-Metropolitan Holdings Ltd, has significant influence over the Scheme as a managed care provider, but does not control the Scheme.
+Managed care organisation, Momentum Health (Pty) Ltd, a wholly owned subsidiary of Momentum Metropolitan Holdings Ltd, has significant influence over the Scheme as a managed care provider, but does not control the Scheme.